tos-in1/Case_Study-Cyclistic_Bike_Share/README.md

 # Cyclistic Bike Share – Customer Behavior Analysis

 ## Business Summary
-Cyclistic is a bike-share company in Chicago with over 6 million users across 690+ stations.
-Its users are categorized into two segments - Casual riders (Those who use single-ride or full-day passes) and Annual members (Those with annual subscriptions)
+Cyclistic is a leading bike-share company in Chicago, serving over 6 million users across more than 690 stations.
+Its users fall into two segments:
+- Casual riders (single-ride or full-day pass users)
+- Annual members (subscribers with annual plans)

 ## 🚨 Business Problem

-Cyclistic aims to increase its overall revenue, and one of the most effective strategies is converting casual riders into annual members.
-However, the company currently lacks behavioral insights into why casual users are not making the switch — thereby creating a gap in its ability to develop targeted and effective conversion strategies.
+Cyclistic aims to grow it's revenue by converting casual riders into annual members.
+However, a lack of detailed behavioral insights into casual riders limits the company’s ability to design targeted, effective conversion strategies.

 ## 🎯 Objective
-As a data analyst, my task was to analyze and understand the behavioral differences between casual riders and annual members so as to inform marketing strategies and drive membership growth.
-By understanding the behavioral differences between these two rider groups, the marketing team can design targeted strategies to convert casual riders into loyal, paying annual members.
+As a data analyst, I analyzed the behavioral differences between casual riders and annual members to inform marketing strategies aimed at increasing membership conversion and retention.
+Understanding these differences helps tailor communication and offers to better engage casual riders.

 ## 🔍 Key Business Questions
 1. How do ride durations differ between casual riders and annual members?